CalderaWP/Caldera-Forms/readme.txt

 ADDED: "caldera_forms_processor_ui_input_group_html" filter for adding markup to auto-generated processor config groups.
 ADDED: "caldera_forms_processor_ui_input_html" filter for adding markup to auto-generated processor config fields.
 ADDED: Base classes for processors to extend.
-FIXED: Missing support for date values from datepicker form fields from working in calcualtion form fields.
+ADDED: Replaced the mini color picker with the native wordpress color picker in form editor.
-FIXED: Issue preventing some disbable conditions from disabling form fields.
+FIXED: Issue preventing some disable conditions from disabling form fields.

 = Caldera Forms 1.3.5 ( April 21, 2016 ) =
 ADDED: Forms in modals!
 Ok, this was there for awhile in secret, but it works really well now, so have at it.